The Hudson Institute, together with the Hungary Foundation, has created the Visiting Research Fellowship.

 - Research Project Statement: must include full description of the candidate’s specific research project relevant to the Hudson Institute’s ongoing work

 - Two Letters of Recommendation: must be tailored to this specific fellowship

 - Cover Letter: must include whether the applicant is applying alone or with family members, and any previous research done in the United States

 For questions regarding the scholarship, please e-mail firstname.lastname@example.org.

-For application deadlines please refer to our ‘applications now open’ here (link landing page), or Call For Applications posts in the news section.
+For application deadlines please refer to our ‘applications now open’ here, or Call For Applications posts in the news section.

 ABOUT THE LIBERTY BRIDGE PROGRAM

-The goal of HIF’s Liberty Bridge Program, launched in 2020, is to reinvigorate the US-Hungary relationship by building up a new framework of programs that will bolster the professional, academic, public and people-to-people dialogue between the two countries.
+The goal of the Hungary Foundation’s Liberty Bridge Program, launched in 2020, is to reinvigorate the US-Hungary relationship by building up a new framework of programs that will bolster the professional, academic, public and people-to-people dialogue between the two countries.
 The idea behind the program is our core conviction that the US and Hungary share value-driven special bonds built on the concept of Liberty.
-As part of this program, HIF will invest in scholars and fellows who have demonstrated leadership skills and will serve as future bridge builders between the two countries.
+As part of this program, Hungary Foundation will invest in scholars and fellows who have demonstrated leadership skills and will serve as future bridge builders between the two countries.